jim-steerforth/cli-linux/pages/07.virtual-hosts/moode-on-virtual-host/default.md

 visible: true
 ---

- With a virtual host, a LetsEncrypt certificate can be set up to allow HTTPS connections.
+<p>With a virtual host, a LetsEncrypt certificate can be set up to allow HTTPS connections.
 It protects student data,  looks more professional, and  Moodle uses <a href="https://webrtc.org/">WebRTC</a> for recording audio and video and that requires encryption.
-Setting up HTTPS now will save time and trouble later.
+Setting up HTTPS now will save time and trouble later.</p>

-First create a moodle subdirectory under the domain name.
+<p>First create a moodle subdirectory under the domain name. </p>